Wishing you knew more about Aboriginal culture? Search no more.

-26th January 1788 - Australia Day
+How 26th January 1788 became Australia Day

-In 1946 the Commonwealth and state governments agreed to unify the celebrations on January 26 and call it 'Australia Day’.
-The day became a public holiday in 1818 (its 30th anniversary).
+In 1946 the Commonwealth and state governments agreed to unify the celebrations on January 26 and call it 'Australia Day'.

 Why do we celebrate Australia Day?